 Tropical Vegan Christmas Cake

-This cake is often a hit with people who don’t usually like Christmas cake, and is loved by anyone I’ve offered it to.
+This tropical vegan Christmas cake is often a hit with people who don’t claim usually to not like Christmas cake, and is loved by anyone I’ve offered it to.
 It brings a bit of sunshine to the winter months with the inclusion of dried pineapple, apricot and crystallised ginger, which make it a very flavoursome and tangy cake.

 This cake makes a deep cake in a 9 inch pan